cilium/cilium/Documentation/gettingstarted/local-redirect-policy.rst

 Miscellaneous
 =============
-When a Local Redirect Policy is applied, cilium BPF datapath translates frontend (ip/port/protocol tuple) from the policy to a node-local backend pod selected by the policy.
-However, such translation is skipped using ``sk_lookup`` BPF helpers for traffic that originates from the backend and is destined to the frontend .
+When a Local Redirect Policy is applied, cilium BPF datapath translates frontend (identified by ip/port/protocol tuple) address from the policy to a node-local backend pod selected by the policy.
+However, when traffic originates from the node-local backend pod(s), and is destined to the policy frontend, we skip translating the frontend address using ``sk_lookup_`` BPF helpers.
+This is done in order to avoid forming a loop.
+As a result, traffic in such cases is forwarded to the original frontend.